Have you ever had a secret? Was it one of those that made you feel guilty? Or one that made you feel dirty for knowing it?

 As I studied Bathsheba’s story while writing Through God’s Eyes: Biblical Lessons on Marriage for Women, I realized a great truth:

 Bathsheba- adulteress, mother of a bastard child, widow of a murdered husband, is the author of Proverbs 31.
-She, the woman for whom a great warrior was killed, was the author of those verse.
+She, the woman for whom a great warrior was killed, was the author of those verses.

 I'll tell you something about people who write: it’s very hard to write something that you don’t believe in.
 I feel certain that at the time she wrote the verses, Bathsheba believed herself to be a virtuous woman.